-Prac Practice A school must show the following to be authorized to offer the CP In place Planning is in progress 1. written curriculum is comprehensive and aligns with the uirements of the CP. $\checkmark$ a.
-The curriculum fulfils the aims and objectives of each DP subject and the components of the CP core. ~ b.
-The curriculum facilitates concurrency of learning. $\checkmark$ C. The school develops its own courses of study for each Diploma Programme subject on offer. ~ d.
-The school develops its own course of study for personal and professional skills. $\checkmark$ e.
-The school develops its own implementation plan for the service learning programme. $\checkmark$ f.
-The school develops its own implementation plan to support language development. ~ g.
-The school develops its own implementation plan to support the reflective project. √ h.
-All school chosen career-related studies meets the IB criteria for a career-related study. ~ 2.
-The written curriculum is available to the school community. ✓
+Prac tice ust show the be authorized P In place Planning is in progress 1. written curriculum is comprehensive and aligns with the uirements of the CP. ✓ a.
+The curriculum fulfils the aims and objectives of each DP subject and the components of the CP core. √ b.
+The curriculum facilitates concurrency of learning. ✓ C. The school develops its own courses of study for each Diploma Programme subject on offer. √ d.
+The school develops its own course of study for personal and professional skills. √ e.
+The school develops its own implementation plan for the service learning programme. ✓ f.
+The school develops its own implementation plan to support language development. ✓ g.
+The school develops its own implementation plan to support the reflective project. ✓ h.
+All school chosen career-related studies meets the IB criteria for a career-related study. √ 2.
+The written curriculum is available to the school community. √

 3. The written curriculum builds on students' previous learning experiences. ~ 4.
-The written curriculum identifies the knowledge, concepts, skills and attitudes to be developed over time. ~ 5.
-The written curriculum allows for meaningful student action in response to students' own needs and the needs of others. ✓ 6.
-The written curriculum incorporates relevant experiences for students. ✓ 7.
-The written curriculum promotes students' awareness of individual, local, national and world issues. ~ 8.
-The written curriculum provides opportunities for reflection on human commonality, diversity and multiple perspectives. ~ 9.
-The written curriculum is informed by current IB publications and is reviewed regularly to incorporate developments in the CP. ~ 10.
-The written curriculum integrates the policies developed by the school to support the CP. ~ 11.
-The written curriculum fosters development of the IB learner profile attributes. ~
+The written curriculum identifies the knowledge, concepts, skills and attitudes to be developed over time. √ 5.
+The written curriculum allows for meaningful student action in response to students' own needs and the needs of others. √ 6.
+The written curriculum incorporates relevant experiences for students. √ 7.
+The written curriculum promotes students' awareness of individual, local, national and world issues. √ 8.
+The written curriculum provides opportunities for reflection on human commonality, diversity and multiple perspectives. √ 9.
+The written curriculum is informed by current IB publications and is reviewed regularly to incorporate developments in the CP. √ 10.
+The written curriculum integrates the policies developed by the school to support the CP. √ 11.
+The written curriculum fosters development of the IB learner profile attributes. √